-- passengers felt messaging needs to be targeted/personalised how is it going to affect my station, my journey, etc. - be clear on what is exactly happening and where - there has to be strong call to action making you go to look for further information - highlight that people can still travel but just need to plan their route/ alternatives - provide more information on alternatives - highlight that South West Trains/Network Rail are working around the clock to do these works and to reduce impact on those travelling on affected lines - passengers also want to know what happens if works overrun.
+- Passengers felt messaging needs to be targeted/personalised how is it going to affect my station, my journey, etc. - Be clear on what is exactly happening and where - There has to be strong call to action making you go to look for further information - Highlight that people can still travel but just need to plan their route/ alternatives - Provide more information on alternatives - Highlight that SWT/NR are working around the clock to do these works and to reduce impact on those travelling on affected lines - Passengers also want to know what happens if works overrun

-This confirms that the benefit messages need to be prominent on all communications materials.

-Passengers would want the messages to be honest, bold, upfront, specific and simple.
+This confirms that the benefit messages need to be prominent on all comms materials.
+Passengers would want the messages to be honest, bold, upfront, specific and simple